Hebrew Publishing Company: Overview

-In 1980, the company was acquired by Charles Lieber (1921–2016) from the Werbelowsky (Werbel) family.
 Hundreds of the company's publications have been digitized by the Yiddish Book Center research institute.

-In its early years, the company geared its productions to newly arrived Orthodox Jewish immigrants who were fluent with Yiddish and Hebrew.
+In its early years, the company geared its productions to newly arrived Orthodox Jewish immigrants who were fluent in Yiddish and Hebrew.
 The company produced books, educational textbooks, greeting cards, and sheet music.
 The company also offered a range of books to assist the new immigrants with integrating into American society.
 The first publication of the Hebrew folk song Zum Gali Gali was released by the Hebrew Publishing Company in 1939.
 The company is thought to be the first to publish a Yiddish-English dictionary.

 In popular culture

 Hebrew Publishing Company was the title of an award-winning novel by the Israeli writer Matan Hermoni.
 In the book, the novel's protagonist, Mordechai Schuster, a newly arrived immigrant to the United States, works for his uncle at the Hebrew Publishing Company.
-The describes the lives of Jewish immigrants in Manhattan in the early 20th century as they engage in petty trade or work as laborers, living in poverty and overcrowded housing.
-The immigrants read the cheaply produced literature (known as shond in Yiddish) and sentimental stories published by the Hebrew Publishing Company.
+The novel describes the lives of Jewish immigrants in Manhattan in the early 20th century as they engage in petty trade or work as laborers, living in poverty and overcrowded housing.
+The immigrants read the cheaply produced literature (known as shund in Yiddish) and sentimental stories published by the Hebrew Publishing Company.